🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 Fat Transfer Breast Augmentation

-Breast conditions suitable for Fat Transfer include:
+Breast Conditions Suitable for Breast Fat Transfer Include:

 • would be happy with only a moderate increase in breast size of 1-1½ cups; and